- Stop the Alfresco Content Services server.

 - activemq: contains ActiveMQ software

-- amps-repository: contains two AMP files to be applied to the Alfresco repository
+- amps-repository: contains one AMP file to be applied to the Alfresco Content Services repository

 - amps-share: contains one AMP file to be applied to Alfresco Share

 - remote-node: contains content services node software and configuration file

 Install the repository AMP file.
 Navigate to the amps-repository

 directory and copy the following file to the amps folder.